frame-lang/frame-docs/advanced_frame/runtime.rst

         (a) -> (b) $S1(c) ^

-As we can see below, a,b,c are used to set the various transition parameters and the deferred transition is then set.
+As we can see below, a,b,c are used to set the various transition parameters and the deferred transition is then created.

 .. code-block::
     :caption: todo